Icinga/icinga2/doc/9-icinga2-api.md

 named `root` with an auto-generated password in the `/etc/icinga2/conf.d/api-users.conf` file.

-You can manually invoke the CLI command `icinga2 api setup` which will generate a new local CA, self-signed certificate and a new API user configuration.
+Run the CLI command `icinga2 api setup` to generate certificates and a new API user `root` with an auto-generated password in the `/etc/icinga2/conf.d/api-users.conf` configuration file.

+    # icinga2 api setup

 Once the API user is configured make sure to restart Icinga 2: